-turned out i didn’t have to do much experimenting; i moved the KM184s from the “guitar area” over to the piano, propped open the lid, messed around for a few minutes with placement, and then i got a sound i liked and away we went. i know people on gearslutz and elsewhere bash these mics a lot, but they’ve worked well on everything i’ve thrown at them, and i can’t see myself ever wanting to use anything else to record the piano. maybe i’d feel differently if i had worked with an original neumann KM84 at some point, but i haven’t…so i don’t. of course, everyone’s ears are different. different strokes for different cowpokes.
+turned out i didn’t have to do much experimenting. i moved the KM184s from the “guitar area” over to what’s now the “piano area”, propped open the lid, messed around for a few minutes with placement, and then i got a sound i liked and away we went. i know people on gearslutz and elsewhere bash these mics a lot, but they’ve worked well on everything i’ve thrown at them, and i can’t see myself ever wanting to use anything else to record the piano. maybe i’d feel differently if i’d worked with an original neumann KM84 at some point, but i haven’t…so i don’t. of course, everyone’s ears are different. different strokes for different cowpokes.

-it’s a pretty simple song and the lyrics don’t make a whole lot of sense, but i kind of like the way it came out, even with a bit of a flubbed drum fill late in the song and the occasional sound of me moving around on the piano bench. i did a quick mix yesterday that i was initially happy with, but then i found myself thinking the glockenspiel sounded a little garish. and then milan suggested that a more stripped down mix might be interesting, and i thought, “that might be a good idea.” so here’s a relatively naked mix of the song that lets the piano breathe some more.
+it’s a pretty simple song and the lyrics don’t make a whole lot of sense, but i kind of like the way it came out, even with a bit of a flubbed drum fill late in the song and the occasional sound of me moving around on the piano bench. i did a quick mix yesterday that i was initially happy with. then i found myself thinking the glockenspiel sounded a little garish. and then milan suggested that a more stripped down mix might be interesting, and i thought, “that might be a good idea.” so here’s a relatively naked mix of the song that lets the piano breathe some more.

-hopefully it’ll hold its tuning for a little while as the new strings are stretching their legs, because i’d like to be able to do some more recording with the thing before i have it tuned a few weeks from now. i really like just playing chords and letting them hang in the air, sustaining and decaying…there’s so much happening to the notes as they decay that you don’t ever get from any digital piano, no matter how good it is. there’s a richness to it—it sounds organic. alive.
+hopefully it’ll hold its tuning for a little while as the new strings are stretching their legs, because i’d like to be able to do some more recording with the thing before i have it tuned a few weeks from now. i really like just playing chords and letting them hang in the air, sustaining and decaying. there’s so much happening to the notes as they fade away that you don’t ever get from any digital piano, no matter how good it is. there’s a richness to it. it sounds organic. alive.

-in other news, maybe there’s something to be said for sending a cd to a radio station along with a somewhat caustic letter typed on an old manual typewriter with a ribbon so old that the ink smears when you touch it; i got an email a few days back from someone at cbc radio 3 inviting me to sign up over at the nmc (new music canada) section of their site, so i did just for fun, and i put a song up there. the next day i got another email informing me that another song had been put up there. if they’re putting music up there themselves, that leads me to believe that maybe they plan on giving that track some airplay.
+in other news, maybe there’s something to be said for sending a CD to a radio station along with a somewhat caustic letter typed on an old manual typewriter with a ribbon so old the ink smears when you touch it. i got an email a few days back from someone at CBC radio 3 inviting me to sign up over at the NMC (new music canada) section of their site, so i did just for fun, and i put a song up there. the next day i got an email telling me another one of my songs had been put up there by someone who isn’t me. if they’re putting music up there themselves, that makes me think maybe they plan on giving that track some airplay.